Solar Energy Systems & Components Trading License in Dubai: Cost and Requirements

 Import/export duties within free zone: zero

 The scope of goods covered under this activity is broad and commercially significant.
-Traders operating under this licence may deal in photovoltaic panels, solar inverters, mounting and racking structures, charge controllers, battery storage systems, solar cables, and a wide range of ancillary solar equipment.
-The licence permits import, export, re-export, and local distribution of these products within the regulatory frameworks applicable to the free zone and the wider UAE market.
+Traders operating under this license may deal in photovoltaic panels, solar inverters, mounting and racking structures, charge controllers, battery storage systems, solar cables, and a wide range of ancillary solar equipment.
+The license permits import, export, re-export, and local distribution of these products within the regulatory frameworks applicable to the free zone and the wider UAE market.

-Who This Licence Is Suited For
+Who This License Is Suited For

 Importers and distributors supplying solar equipment to contractors, property developers, and government-backed energy projects across the UAE